Sunrise

 and placid depths of Lake Louise.

-*This poem is condensed from “A Way Out of Wilderness,” with Susan Richardson - a poetic account of her cross-country trek while attending a professional workshop, December 2007.
+*This poem is condensed from “A Way Out of Wilderness,” a poetic account of Susan Richardson's cross-country trek while attending a professional workshop, December 2007.
 Susan looks back on the ordeal remembering the combination of hope and joy expressed in the final lines of that poem, "[I'll] count myself the grateful lost / pursuing traces etched in white, / and reach that pathway’s end in time / forevermore the grateful found."

 1 comment: